 |Both parts listed below must be completed.
 Students should sign up and register for this type of course prior to starting the homework.

 Part 1 - Complete the homework portion of the course (will take at least 6 hours to complete).
-Obtain the Today's Bowhunter manual and worksheet by either contacting your DEC regional sportsman education office or the instructor of your course.
+Obtain and complete the Today's Bowhunter manual and workbook.
+Both can usually be picked up at the address noted on the course schedule listing.
+(Note: A Spanish version is available).
 (Cost: Free).

 Part 2 - Attend a field session led by an instructor.